CER-REC/conditions/app/components/CompanyWheel/WheelRayLegend/README.md

 TODO control rerendering of the specific legends so that the performance is better

 The WheelLegend component is part of the Company Wheel component described in view 2.
-It renders the alphabetical lettes, or the provinces spaced as prescribed in the design document.
-This component is responsible for calculating the spacing between the letters.
+It renders the alphabet, or the provinces spaced as prescribed in the design document.

 ## Interaction Requirements